Its-keshav-arora/Its-keshav-arora/README.md

 </p>

 ## What I Do
-I am a Chemical Engineering student at IIT Ropar, and I love to code and build some real life projects.
+I am a B.tech student at IIT Ropar, and I love to code and build some real life projects.
 Currently I'm learning DSA.
 Want to check my best project ?
 [Music Player](https://music-player-m50k.onrender.com).